cobelu/Long-EZ/md/09_MAIN LANDING GEAR AND LANDING BRAKE.md

 Don't be concerned if the tabs do not set exactly flat on the gear leading and trailing edges.
 Just do the best you can to match them up as shown in ~~figure 2~~ Figure 9-9.

 Use the aft face of the center section spar as a vertical reference at B.L.
 26.75 and F.S.
-125.5 (refer to chapter 8) for setting the fore and aft position of the gear leg.
+125.5 (refer to chapter ~~8~~ 14 {CP36 PC112 MEO}) for setting the fore and aft position of the gear leg.
 This is done by holding a straight edge vertical against the back face of the center section spar and moving the gear leg until the axle center line is 15" forward of the straight edge (see ~~sketch 1A~~Figure 9-9).

 ![main gear Install](../images/09/09_06.png) Figure 9-9:Align main gear